cosmos72/stmx/README.md

 Transactional memory gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.

-### Latest news
+### Latest news, 1st July 2013

-While STMX is currently a software-only implementation, work is in progress to add support for hardware-assisted memory transactions (RTM) available on the following Intel x86-64 processors released in June 2013:
+STMX now has initial support for hardware transactions using hardware-assisted memory transactions (RTM) available on the following Intel x86-64 processors released in June 2013:
 * Intel Core i5 4570
 * Intel Core i5 4670
 * Intel Core i7 4770

+The current implementation is still quite simple and only accelerates the commit phase, not the actual memory reads and writes.
+Under low to moderate contention, it shows a small but measurable performance improvement between 1% and 7%.
+The worst observed case is 0% i.e. same performance, found for few cases under high contention.

+Extending the use of hardware transaction to the actual memory reads and writes is expected to give much higher performance improvements... it's easy to demonstrate (see SB-TRANSACTION below), but providing compatibility between hardware and software transactions while retaining performance is difficult.

-In the meantime SB-TRANSACTION, a library that implements hardware-only memory transactions on such CPUs, is already available and packaged in the [sb-transaction](sb-transaction) subfolder of STMX.
-It only works on SBCL running on those CPUs in native 64-bit mode.
+The implementation is based on [SB-TRANSACTION](sb-transaction), a library packaged with STMX that implements hardware-only memory transactions on such CPUs.
+SB-TRANSACTION can also be used as a standalone library and in such case the performance is **much** higher, as it avoids the overhead and the software compatibility requirements of STMX.
+At the moment, SB-TRANSACTION only works on SBCL running in native 64-bit mode on a CPU with hardware transaction support (see the list above).

 General documentation